pankajs3522/grapphy/README.md

 # grapphy

-graph.js - It contains Scripts to plot the points on the Graph.
+graph.js - Script to plot the points on the Graph.

-graph.css - It contains CSS Script to stylise the Graph.
+graph.css - CSS to stylize the Graph.

 graph.htm - Live example of plotting of Graph.<br>
    &nbsp;&nbsp; |<br>